brandon-wallace/chess_clock/readme.md

-# A mobile first, responsive online chess clock
+# A mobile first, responsive online chess clock - New and Improved!

 ## Created using Javascript ES6, HTML5, and CSS3. ##